makkahwi/asac-works/Challenges/3/README.md

 # Binary Search of Sorted Array

-To find the index of given key in array.
+To find the index of given key in a given array.

 ## Whiteboard Process